 Starting Off Right

-Starting off right isn't just about making a good impression, it's also about helping yourself.
+Starting off right isn't just about making a good impression; it's also about helping yourself.
 Have you seen a co-worker who came to work in a bad mood?
 They may seem more rude, blunt, or even act like they don't care about the customers or their job.
 That's no way to help yourself advance in the company or make your shift go by, even if you truly don't like your job.
 Those minutes will drag by as you groan about having to serve another customer or flip another patty, and people may even start to avoid you.
 People enjoy being around positive people, and that's a fact.

 It may seem like such a simple thing, but starting your day right can really have a positive impact on your job.
 Smile, strike a confident pose, anything to boost your mood.
 You'll find that you are more friendly to your co-workers and customers if you are happy.
 Eating before work can help your mood also.
 No one likes to work on an empty stomach.

 If you are still exhausted from the day before or you just couldn't sleep before your shift, definitely drink some coffee or energy drink.
 If you're tired, chances are you're grumpy.
-I've worked at a fast food restaurant that was open 24 hours.
+I've worked at a fast-food restaurant that was open 24 hours.
 That can get really tiring, I know.
-You're going to want to go home and sleep for a day, when really you have to return to work in eight hours.
+You're going to want to go home and sleep for a day when really you have to return to work in eight hours.
 If you are getting really unhealthy hours, though, talk to your boss.
 There is no reason they cannot work out something with you to make sure you are working as efficiently as possible.

-Working Through a Rush
+How to Work Through a Rush

 You know that time.
-It's the same time every day.
-Rush Hour.
-Let's be honest, everyone dreads it for how busy and sometimes out-of-control things get.
+It's the same time every day—rush hour.
+Let's be honest; everyone dreads it for how busy and sometimes out-of-control things get.
 But it does make that hour fly by.
 After just three years in Fast Food, I have learned a few ways to handle those rushes.
 No, asking for a bathroom break is not the way to handle it.

 Accept that you will be busy, people will get agitated, and food products will be cooking instead of being served.
 The sooner that you don't get upset by this, the better the rush will seem.
 I know that the customer has complained about wanting their burger for five minutes, and explaining that there are ten other people in front of them just doesn't click, but there's nothing you can do.
 So smile.
 Be polite.
 Assure them that their burger is on its way, and apologize for the time and inconvenience.
 Some people will understand, others may want a refund.